-The aim of developmental tourism is to increase local incomes and to create job opportunities.
+The aim of developmental tourism is to increase local incomes and to create job opportunities through enhancing the community's ability to create enterprises.
 In particular, the constitution refers to developmental tourism being the process through which:

-"Partners from the public, business, labour and civic sectors work together to identify, utilise and harness location-specific resource to grow and transform the economy in specific local areas through implementing programmes and projects that build on and showcase opportunities and /or address economic empowerment constraints" (Constitution of SA, Act 108:1996).
+"Partners from the public, business, labor and civic sectors work together to identify, utilize and harness location-specific resource to grow and transform the economy in specific local areas through implementing programs and projects that build on and showcase opportunities and /or address economic empowerment constraints" (Constitution of SA, Act 108:1996).